Principal Investigator(s): Ohio State University. Center for Human Resource Research

 Unit of Observation: individual

-Universe: Men aged 45 to 59 as of April 1, 1966, representing the civilian, noninstitutionalized population and residing in the United States.
+Universe: Young men and women ages 14 to 21 as of December 31, 1978 representing the civilian, noninstitutionalized population and residing in the United States.

 Data Types: survey data